 I feel there is something really significant in this dream.
 Hmmmm.
 Any reflections?

 The "50" in particular the gypsy woman tried to take from me, it was a very specific sum.
-A very important looking piece of paper, purple, lots of scrolls, something of value and significance nearly lost.
+A very important looking piece of paper, purple, lots of scrolls, something of

 There was no sense of maliciousness from her, more like she was the vehicle for one last test, to see if I had really got the lesson.
 She was a coyote trickster kind of figure, there to chuck the banana skin under my feet.